marcovannoord/openhtf/docs/docs/criteria/criteria.md

 criterion = htf.Measurement('test_criterion').with_validator(range_validator)
 ```

+However, doing so will remove the pretty-printing of the validator.
+For example, the built-in `in_range` validator will print out as "{min} < x < {max}".

 Using the with_validator function helps you create complex criteria that match your exact needs.

-For more details on the different types of criteria that can be implemented please refer the the Measurements reference
+For more details on the different types of criteria that can be implemented please refer to the Measurements reference

 ## Documentation